Pantera93/dcs-warzones/README.md

 Being standalone, WARZONES doesn't need any additional framework, but it is fully compatible to be used along with others (Mist, Moose, CTLD,...).
 It is also compatible with DSMC to achieve random date or weather swapping (just DISABLE the option to keep spawned units on DSMC special page).

-WARZONES will be forever free, but if you feel like it, I will gladly accept a beer from you here: https://www.buymeacoffee.com/pantera93

 ## How to use "WARZONES"?